portworx/lcfs/lcfs/README.md

 once and never modified and this scheme of deferred allocation helps keeping the files contiguous on disk.
 Also temporary files may never get written to disk (large temporary files are created for image tar files).

+This also helps when applications are writing to a file randomly and/or if writes are not page aligned.

 Such a scheme also helps writing out small files after coalescing many of those together.
 Similarly, metadata is also placed contigously and written out